Walmart plans 300-job grocery distribution center in Shafter

 The retail leader said the 600,000-square-foot facility at 2701 S. Driver Road will distribute fresh and frozen food using technology designed to move 40 percent more product than a traditional distribution center.

-"The high-tech DC (distribution center) in Shafter will allow us to move product to stores and clubs faster so that we can better serve customers," the company's senior vice president of supply chain, Tim Cooper, said in a company blog Thursday.
+"The high-tech DC (distribution center) in Shafter will allow us to move product to stores and clubs faster so that we can better serve customers," the company's senior vice president of supply chain, Tim Cooper, said in a company blog.

 Walmart's announcement follows other major developments in Kern logistics and warehousing in recent months.